 You can call this automated service to check on the status of any Dell products that you have ordered.
 A recording prompts you for the information needed to locate and report on your order.
-For the telephone number to call, see "Dell Contact Numbers."
+For the telephone number to call, refer to "Dell Contact Numbers" found later in this chapter.